 Ellen played some live music, we chatted about our trip so far and lots of people scored some Dometic hats and stubby holders.
 Great atmosphere and an even better buffet!

-Next stop: Batchelor and Litchfield National Park!!
-A place we’ve been waiting to explore!
+We really enjoyed Katherine to Nitmiluk Gorge.
+Next stop: Batchelor and Litchfield National Park!
+A place we’ve been waiting to explore.

 –Ellen and Les